qpfiffer/qpfiffer.com/wiki/mr2.markdown

 bg-image-src: https://www.flickr.com/photos/104820964@N07/26640199665/in/datetaken-public/
 ---

+## Update Fed.
+11 2017

+Car sounds terrible.
+Power loss.
+The exhaust sounds different now.
+I can feel hitching sometimes as the car is accelerating or maintaining speed with the accelerator in.
+I can smell burning upon exiting the car.
+Something is very wrong.
+Muffler/exhaust work might need to be done now for real.

 ## Misc.
 Work
 * <input disabled type="checkbox" />Valve Cover Gasket Replacement
 * <input disabled type="checkbox" />Fix Exhaust Rattle